Skip to content

 At the protocol level a storage client is free to determine these parameters as it sees fit, so that it can choose a level of durability that is suitable for the data, and adjust for changing storage prices.
 Applications built on Codex can provide guidance to their users for picking the correct parameters, analogous to how Ethereum wallets help with determining gas fees.

 The smart contract also checks that storage providers keep their promises.
 Storage providers post collateral when they promise to fill a slot of a storage request.
 They are expected to post periodic storage proofs to the contract, either directly or through an aggregator.
 If they fail to do so repeatedly, then their collateral can be forfeited.
-Their slot is then awarded to an other storage provider.
+Their slot is then awarded to another storage provider.

 The smart contract indicates when a certain storage provider has to provide a storage proof.
 This is not done on a fixed time interval, but determined stochastically to ensure that it is not possible for a storage provider to predict when it should provide the next storage proof.